DocumentationBook/SphinxDocumentation/glossary.rst

       [list] (match any character in the list), and [!list] (matches any character, except for the characters in the specified list).

+   Outdated documents
+      These are the documents that were not updated but dependant updated documents.

    UML
    Unified Modeling Language
       UML is a language used to visually represent hardware and software systems, logical objects, math objects, sequences, and other materialized and non-materialized objects and processes.

+   Updated documents
+      A list of updated source documents.